 In our own local churches, there was nothing, or very little, said about the killings of Michael Brown, Trayvon Martin, Breonna Taylor and others.
 When George Floyd was murdered, many churches were forced to respond, and most did, but for the majority of churches it was just one or two Sundays, a panel here or there and then it was back to normal programming.

 Where was the wrestling with the nuance and complexity of the situation?
 Where was the continuing education?
 Where was the prophetic voice?
 Where was the teaching on approaching an issue from a distinctly Christian perspective?

-To bridge this gap, Sunday to Saturday has developed a distinctly Christian four step framework to help prepare your mind and heart before learning about a divisive subject.
+To bridge this gap, Sunday to Saturday was started along with a distinctly Christian four step framework to help prepare your mind and heart before learning about a divisive subject.
+The framework consists of:

-Once your mind and heart have been prepared, you enter the learning stage where our four guided learning paths that consist of curated media facilitate the ability to dig deeper into the nuances and history of a topic while looking at it through a uniquely Christian lens.
+Once your mind and heart have been prepared, you enter the learning or engage stage where our guided learning paths and five questions facilitate the ability to dig deeper into the nuances and history of a topic while looking at it through a uniquely Christian lens.

 As your knowledge grows you flow between the four stages with trail and error, humility and grace.
 This is a lifetime commitment and framework — not something to check off your to do list and be done with.